hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * I appreciate it.
 That will be most helpful for trying to learn the right vocabulary, always a really good thing, but it's opaque to me with regards to what any of those things actually mean/does

 [16:49:19](#16172957595958EdCLz:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Maybe @toomasv just wanted to teach you some Parse í ½í¸‰
+Maybe @toomasv just wanted to teach you some Parse ğŸ˜‰

 [16:50:37](#16172958375959HrCex:gitter.im) <rseger (rseger)>:
 I'm really glad for the experience I've had over the past couple weeks - I feel like I can read and understand the majority of that.
 Silly to be excited about probably but it was a nice "look at me, all learned" moment :)